nickdraper8/nickdraper8/README.md

 - [AngelList](https://angel.co/u/nicholas-draper-2)
 - or email me at nickdraper8@gmail.com

-#### Check out some of my pinned project repos below, their live links are included in the info for you to see.
+#### Check out some of my pinned project repos below, their live links are included in the info for you to explore them.
+Let me know how high you can score in Gun Runner!
 #### Click [here](https://nickdraper8.github.io/portfolio-page/) to see my portfolio page 😄